Land use conflicts and deforestation in Amazonia

 (Data: Instituto Brasileiro de Geografia e Estatística (IBGE))

 - Satellite Map:

-- Deselect all layers except the satellite image layer from 1984.
+- Click on the layer selector icon in the upper right and deselect all layers except the satellite image from 1984.
 Describe the structures you can identify.
 Is the area strongly affected by human activities?
+If so, where?

-- Add the satellite image layer from2020.
+- Add the satellite image from 2020.
 Describe the changes you can identify.
 Which large parts can you separate in the satellite image?

 - Add the layer “Indigenous Territory“.
 How does this layer correspond with your findings?